Normalizations and misspecification in skill formation models: Skill formation models

-\begin{remark} Identification is based on a two-step approach, where the distribution of a linear combination of skills and investment is identified in the first step. \citeN{AW:22} instead substitute measures into the production function equation and use IV arguments with exogenous investment (i.e. investment is determined as in (\ref{eq:investment}), but $I_t$ and $\eta_{\theta,t}$ are independent).
-Aside from exogenous investment, there are no substantial differences between the required assumptions, as both approaches are based on the joint distribution of the measures; see also \citeN{Freyberger:18} for IV type arguments in linear and nonlinear factor models.
-My main contributions are to study the roles of the scale and location restrictions on the parameters of the model, prove which of the restrictions are necessary for point identification, and show that many features are invariant to them and are identified without age-invariant measures and restrictions on the production function.
-In the trans-log case, the restrictions of \citeN{AW:22} are in fact necessary for identification, but in the CES case, I show that commonly used scale restrictions, that are also used by \citeN{AW:22}, are overidentifying and imposing them yields biased estimators. \end{remark}
+\begin{remark} Instead of using a two-step approach, where the distribution of a linear combination of skills and investment is identified first, \citeN{AW:22} substitute measures into the production function equation and use IV arguments with exogenous investment (i.e. $I_t$ and $\eta_{\theta,t}$ are independent in (\ref{eq:investment})).
+Aside from exogenous investment, there are no substantial differences between the required assumptions, as both approaches are based on the joint distribution of the measures.
+My main contributions are to study the roles of the scale and location restrictions on the parameters of the model, to show which restrictions select an element of the identified set, and to provide features that are invariant to them and are identified without age-invariant measures and restrictions on the production function. \end{remark}